Transcript

 Tom Marchant: 25:31

 put.
-Um quick prior to wrap this up, I always want to ask.
-Um, again, it’s always a tricky one for someone for World Travel, but I want to ask you just quick for answers on a few things.
-Um might be difficult given what you’ve given your role of advising, but do you have a favorite hotel?
+Quick, before we wrap this up, I always want to ask.
+Again, it’s always a tricky one for a world traveler, but I want to ask for quick answers on a few things.
+It might be difficult given your role of advising, but do you have a favorite hotel?

 Anant Sharma: 25:48

 The last one I went to.
-Um I went to Ilas Sacas in Panama, and um it’s just amazing.
-I I I really, it was um wild.
+I went to Islas Secas in Panama, and it’s just amazing.
+I really — it was wild.

 Tom Marchant: 26:02

-Panama is um I don’t know if the first ever research trip I took with when I started this company was was to Panama um about 20 years ago.
-Um, largely because I think it was the only place that was willing to host me because I didn’t know what my company was doing.
+Panama — I don’t know if the first ever research trip I took when I started this company was to Panama, about 20 years ago.
+Largely because I think it was the only place that was willing to host me because I didn’t know what my company was doing.
 But I ended up having the best time out there kayaking up the Panama Canal.
-Um, do you have a favorite view?
+Do you have a favorite view?

 Anant Sharma: 26:22